Also known as: shoulder rolls, arm circles, shoulder rotations, shoulder cars

 Frequently Asked Questions

-What are common mistakes when doing Shoulder Circles?
+What common mistakes should I avoid when doing shoulder circles?

-How can I progress or regress Shoulder Circles?
+How can I progress shoulder circles or what are alternatives?